ELCD Quality Improvement ActivitiesEarly Learning and Care Division (ELCD), Quality Improvement Activities listed in

 Funds are provided to Child Care and Local Development Planning Councils (LPCs) for child care staff retention activities to retain qualified staffs who work directly with children in state-subsidized, center-based programs.
-The LPCs develop countywide plans in accordance with approved guidelines and submit these plans to the Early Education and Support Division (EESD) for review and approval.
+The LPCs develop countywide plans in accordance with approved guidelines and submit these plans to the Early Learning and Care Division (ELCD) for review and approval.
 The funds are intended to supplement, not supplant, existing efforts and investments to retain qualified child care staff at the local level and to promote best practices that foster quality early childhood education.

 The Beginning Together Project ensures that information about children with disabilities or delays is incorporated and appropriate inclusive practices are promoted in the training and technical assistance provided by certified trainers throughout the state.
 Beginning Together is designed to move inclusive experiences for young children with disabilities and their families from theory into practice.
 This is accomplished through a training-of-trainers institute and regional technical assistance activities, working directly with the Program for Infant/Toddler Care and Quality Counts California regions.
 The trainer-of-trainer institutes and technical assistance offered continue to build a cadre of qualified trainers and inclusion facilitators who are available to assist local early learning and care providers, early intervention providers, and special education providers in complying with the requirements of the Americans with Disabilities Act by creating inclusive environments.